State Model¶

 ThreadWorker["thread worker<br/>execution status and local continuation"]

-Kernel["kernel wasm<br/>guest-visible semantics"]
+Kernel["kernel wasm<br/>guest-visible semantics and supervisor"]

 SDK --> Runtime